dynamsoft-docs/barcode-reader-docs-mobile/programming/objectivec-swift/user-guide.md

 ### Optimize Performance

 If find the barcode decoding performance is not satisfying, please click [here](quick-performance-settings.md) to see how to make a quick deployment on optimizing the performance.

+### Using AVFoundation with DBR

+If you have integrate the iOS AVFoundation framework, <a href="https://www.dynamsoft.com/barcode-reader/programming/objectivec-swift/samples/no-camera-enhancer.html" target="_blank">this sample</a> will guide you how to add barcode scanning to your app.

 ## Known Issues